iwanmartinsetiawan/deb/README.md

 apt install skywire
 ```

-At the point you have completed step 4, skywire is installed.
+At the point you have completed the above, skywire is installed.

-However, you must still create and configure the skywire-hypervisor and skywire-visor .json files
+**However**, you must still create and edit the skywire-hypervisor and skywire-visor .json files

 These files **must** be at the following paths for the included skywire-visor and skywire-hypervisor systemd services to work.
 ```